-If you haven’t seen the viral video (below), renowned optimist Simon Sinek perfectly summed up why our generation or millennials (people born between 1981 – 1997) faces so many problems today.
+If you haven’t seen the viral video (below), renowned optimist Simon Sinek perfectly summed up why our generation, or millennials (people born between 1981 – 1997), face so many problems today.
 He explains why we have the lowest self-esteem, are unsatisfied with life and jobs in particular, and can’t form deep and meaningful relationships.
 See if you can relate to his key points and share your comments below…

 MTV News | This Guy Just Nailed What it Is To Be A MillennialThis guy just NAILED what it is to be a “Millennial” 😱👌😱👌😱👌😱

 Posted by MTV Australia on Monday, January 2, 2017